ktr-skmt/Isbt/README.md

 1. run "sbt".
 1. run "jupyter notebook".
 1. make a new notebook with "sbt" Kernel.
-1. execute "sbt-server help" to see help.
-1. to connect to sbt server, do one of the following choices:
-    * execute "sbt-server (host) (port)".
+1. to connect to sbt server, execute "sbt-server (host) (port)".
 Note that you can find the host and the port from your sbt log.
 If the log includes "[info] sbt server started at 127.0.0.1:12700", then the host is 127.0.0.1 and the port is 12700.
-    * execute "sbt-server".
-It means "sbt-server localhost 12700" as default.
-Note that you can add a dedicated port in build.sbt like "serverPort := 12700".
 1. You can use the notebook as if it were SBT Shell.
 Enjoy!

 I have tested it in Python 3.6.1, Jupyter 4.3.0 and sbt 1.0.1 (Scala 2.12.3 and Oracle JDK 1.8.0_144).